 Geriatric Dentistry

-Advances in dentistry have created not only the opportunity but the expectation of continued oral health throughout a lifetime.
+Advances in dentistry have not only created the opportunity but also the expectation of maintaining oral health throughout a lifetime.
 People expect to enjoy active lifestyles, which include the enjoyment of fine dining and the youthful look a full dentition provides by supporting facial structures and thus retaining a youthful appearance.
-Medicine has shown time and time again that nutrition is one of the key factors in maintaining health, requiring healthy dentin to perform this function.
-The oral-systemic relationship is proven; chronic inflammation or infection in the mouth affects the whole body.
+Medicine has consistently demonstrated that nutrition is a key factor in maintaining health, and healthy dentin is essential for this function.
+The oral-systemic relationship is well established; chronic inflammation or infection in the mouth can affect the entire body.
 Periodontal disease, a chronic inflammation, has been proven to increase the likelihood of stroke, heart attack, diabetes, and other maladies.
 Infection in the mouth increases the rate of prosthetic joint failure and rejection.
 Read more